PhoniexCoder/PhoniexCoder/README.md

 - 🔭 I'm a B.Tech undergraduate.
 - 🌱 I'm currently learning Machine Learning and AI
-- 👯 I'm currently learning Machine Learning and AI
+- 👯 I'm seeking opportunities to collaborate on real-world projects.
 - 💬 Ask me about Cybersecurity , Web development and AI ML
 - 📫 How to reach me: prinskanyal@gmail.com
 - ⚡ Fun Fact: The first computer bug was literally a bug.